TGDivy/TGDivy/README.md

 ## 💬🌞

-> To every action there is always opposed an equal reaction. ~ Isaac Newton
+> Creativity is the greatest rebellion in existence. ~ Osho

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )